red-gate/SocV5UserSessions/README.md

 1. Using Git, create a branch from `master` called `express-shipping`.
 - In SQL Server Management Studio, in the Object Explorer, select the database `talkr-express-shipping`.
-- In the Customers table, for customers who have no preference stated, set the preference to express shipping.
+- In the Customers table, in the express_shipping column, make the column `NOT NULL`.
+If the value is currently `NULL`, set it to `1`.
 You can use [this SQL script](/examples/express-shipping.sql) if you like.
-- In SQL Source Control, open the migrations tab, and create a migration script to cover the change.
+- In SQL Source Control, open the Migrations tab, and create a migration script to cover the change.
 - Commit the migration script.
-- Push to your branch. **Don't merge to master yet**.
-(Is this needed?)
+- Push to your branch.
 - In Git, switch to the `master` branch.

-### 2: change a state to a country
+### 2: Change a state to a country

 Let's assume Scotland voted for independence.
 Your task: update the addresses for all the customers who live in Scotland.